-- The Access and Storage properties are as described for flag variables. - The Simulation property is as described for flag variables.
+• The Simulation property is as described for flag variables.
 Note that the value to be simulated applies to all elements of the array.
-If you need to simulate on a per element basis, use a number of formulae to alias the array elements. - The Read Policy property is used to define how Crimson will read the data for arrays that are mapped to remote data items.
+If you need to simulate on a per element basis, use a number of formulae to alias the array elements.

+• The Read Policy property is used to define how Crimson will read the data for arrays that are mapped to remote data items.
 The table below lists the various policies that can be configured, and describes their operation...

 Mode DESCRIPTION Read Adaptively Any referenced array elements will be added to the communications scan.
 Data either side of a referenced element, as defined by the Read Ahead and Read Behind properties, will be read as well.
-Old data may be displayed momentarily when an element from an adaptive array is first displayed on the virtual HMI.
+Old data may be displayed momentarily when an element from an adapti array is first displayed on the panel.
 Read Manually The array will be read if and only if the ReadData function is called.
 This mode is useful for items that are read only rarely, or which are known not to change in the remote device.
 Read Whole Array The entire array will be added to the communications scan if any element in the array is referenced.
 This mode ensures that all data items are available before they are referenced, but can lower system performance.